Obamas join Richard Branson for private island getaway

-NECKER ISLAND, British Virgin Islands (AP) — Former President Barack Obama, and his wife, Michelle, have spent some vacationing with Richard Branson since leaving the White House.
+NECKER ISLAND, British Virgin Islands (AP) — Former President Barack Obama, and his wife, Michelle, have spent some time vacationing with Richard Branson since leaving the White House.

 The Virgin Group founder put up a blog post with pictures and video of the ex-president kitesurfing off one of Branson’s private islands in the British Virgin Islands.
 Branson writes that Obama, who’s a native of Hawaii, told him he was prevented from surfing by his security detail during his time in office.